BQPtheory/C-CIS/README.md

 # CCIS - Cyber Intelligence Specialist - Tools

-Este repositorio esta creado para las herramientas de las disciplinas, que se utilizan dentro de ciberinteligencia.
+- Este repositorio esta creado para las herramientas de las disciplinas, que se utilizan dentro de ciberinteligencia.
+- This repository is created for the tools of the disciplines, which are used within cyber intelligence.